acm-hackschool-f17/Resources/README.md

   versions are introducing, often leading to unexpected breakages when the newest version is incompatible with other code you're using.

+* (Advanced) If you're on a Mac, you'll eventually want [Homebrew](https://brew.sh/) to manage installing command-line tools and [n](https://github.com/tj/n) to manage different versions of Node.js.

 ## After Session 1